The epic Trans-Siberian / Mongolian adventure; 2 continents, 3 countries, 8 cities, 29-days traversing Russia, Mongolia and China.

 Krasnoyarsk | Train to Irkutsk

 After breakfast, you will have some free time before transferring to the train station.
-Depart before 11am, and spend the day relaxing in your comfortable cabin.
+Train #008 departs at 13:30.
+Spend the day relaxing in your comfortable cabin.
 Enjoy endless views of Siberian taiga forest, as the train passes north of the Sayan Mountains.
 (B)

 Irkutsk | Lake Baikal – Bolshoe Goloustnoe

-Morning arrival a little after 6am into Irkutsk, and meet your guide on the station platform.
+Morning arrival around 08:28 into Irkutsk, and meet your guide on the station platform.
 Travel with your guide to the small village of Bolshoe Goloustnoe (110km from Irkutsk).
 You will stay here for two nights in the comfortable wooden guesthouse.
 Your host will provide hearty home-cooked meals in the main building.

 The residents of the village are a mix of Buryat and Russian.
 Surrounded by hills, and with a river nearby flowing into Lake Baikal, the village contains a small Russian Orthodox church and chapel and a few interesting and sacred sites.
 The guide will conduct a brief introductory tour before or after lunch and provide suggestions for you to explore further on your own.